 The most common practice is to sign only one window of a group made in a certain year, usually in the lower right corner of a window near the front of the church.
 The year may or may not be given, and the city and country may also be absent.

 Become a glass archaeologist!
 Look very carefully along the bottom edges and you may discover a precious unknown signature.
 Use your phone to take a closeup picture and also a full shot of the the window.
 Then send it to us.
-We will publish and credit your photos and you will contribute to a richer understanding of Canada’s glass history.
+We will publish and credit your photos and you will contribute to a deeper understanding of Canada’s artistic and economic history.